JuliaIO/VideoIO.jl/README.md

 This code is essentially the code in `playvideo`, and will read and (without the `sleep`) play a movie file as fast as possible.

+As with the `playvideo` function, the `Images` and `ImageView` packages must be loaded before `VideoIO` for the appropriate functions to be available.

 Low Level Interface